All Buttoned Up

 Recently, I found myself looking at my own button collection and wondered what use I could put them to in my decorating.
 Granted, the idea of a “button jar” is a somewhat old-fashioned idea so, if you don’t have a collection of buttons on hand, head to the dollar store.
 Dollarama has buttons packaged by colour and Dollar Tree is where I found the patterned buttons you’ll see below.

-Then, after seeing what I came up with, see if you get the notion to become “all buttoned up.”
+Then, after seeing what I came up with using buttons in decorating, see if you get the notion to become “all buttoned up.”

 I sewed these decorative buttons directly onto a small fabric lamp shade.
 As the buttons came in three different sizes, I chose to put them on from largest to smallest.